drupal-code-builder/drupal-code-builder/README.md

 - README file
 - test case classes
 - plugin classes
+- theme hooks

+Definitions of hooks and plugin types are obtained by analyzing the current Drupal codebase of the site where the library is used.
+This means that Drupal Code Builder automatically knows about all hooks and plugin types from contrib and custom modules as well as those in Drupal core.

 Furthermore, complex subcomponents can generate multiple code elements:
 - an admin settings form adds form builder functions and an admin permission